fluendo/cerbero/README.md

 Changes to this fork should be contributed separately to the Community main branch to have consistent state bitween two projects.
+And please, don't forget to move the version of cerbero sub-module in the Fluendo-Cerbero project after applying your changes.

-For any further information including but not limiting to dependencies, see the corresponding [README file](https://github.com/fluendo/fluendo-cerbero#readme) in Fluendo-Cerbero project.
+For any further information including but not limiting to dependencies, additional environment setups, see the corresponding [README file](https://github.com/fluendo/fluendo-cerbero#readme) in Fluendo-Cerbero project.